awsdocs/amazon-connect-admin-guide/doc_source/update-instance-settings.md

 1. To enable outbound calling from your contact center, choose **Make outbound calls with Amazon Connect**\.

 1. By enabling early media audio, your agents can hear pre\-connection audio such as busy signals, failure\-to\-connect errors, or other informational messages from telephony providers, when making outbound calls\.
 Choose **Enable early media**\.

+1. By default, you can have three participants on a call \(for example, two agents and a customer, or an agent, a customer, and an external party\)\.
+To enable multi\-party calls with more participants, choose **Enable up to six parties on a call**\.
+This feature is only available in CCPv2\.

 1. Choose **Save**\.